Elasfari/Suspension-Bridge-Dynamics/README.md

 Suspension bridges are renowned for their elegant design and long spans, but they also pose unique engineering challenges.
 The collapse of the Tacoma Narrows Bridge in 1940 serves as a stark reminder of these challenges, as it was attributed to "aeroelastic flutter," a phenomenon characterized by the oscillation of the bridge deck in the wind.
 This readme discusses the application of differential equations to model the dynamics of such bridges.

+**File Structure:**

+1. **Code.py**: Contains the Python code for simulating suspension bridge dynamics.

+2. **Documentation.docx**: Comprehensive documentation detailing the usage and theory behind the code.

+3. **Poster.pdf**: A visual poster summarizing key findings or aspects of the project.

+4. **Summary.docx**: A concise summary of the project for quick reference.

 ## Methodology

 The dynamics of suspension bridges can be described by a second-order nonlinear differential equation: